Frequently Asked Questions (and Answers)

 - a colour-adjusted print-out that pretty accurately represents the colours you expect in your sett;

-- woolen yarn samples that more closely represent the colours you expect.
+- woollen yarn samples that more closely represent the colours you expect.

 This will require a small investment in 5 spools of yarn from a good crafts store, but you can use the left-overs for crafts projects like making toories, etc.

-It’s also worth mentioning that the green version of the tartan can be more garish than one would like.
+It’s also worth mentioning that the green version of the tartan can be more garish than one would like in the “modern” palette.
 I would highly recommend going with either faded “ancient”, “antique”, “muted” or “reproduction” tones, or selecting a very dark Black-Watch-style green as the dark green and a still fairly dark green as the “light” green, if you prefer deeper tones.
 Then again, if you’ve always admired the bright-yellow “loud McLeod”, you’ll probably love a more attention-getting green McCandlish tartan.

 Q) Why a tartan?
 Why kilts?